 - Preheat OVEN to Bake at 350 degrees F (180 C).
 Rearrange your oven racks so that one is in the center of the oven.

-- Spray with cooking spray the bottom and sides of a 9 x 13-inch baking pan, and dust with flour evenly.
+- Spray with cooking spray on the bottom and sides of a 9 x 13-inch baking pan, and dust with flour evenly.
 Set the pan aside.

 - Rinse and lightly scrape the skins off of the zucchini.
 Chop into chunks and place some into your mini chopper or food processor.
 Finely chop the zucchini into minced pieces.
 Measure 2 cups packed and place into a small bowl.
 Set it aside.